Workington Lifeboat Station: History

 By 1948, the nearest lifeboat station at Maryport was beginning to suffer from silting of the harbour.
 In order to maintain a lifeboat service on the Solway coast, the Workington station was re-established.
 Maryport Lifeboat Station closed in 1949.
-In what would be her last assignment, already now 26-years-old, a 45-foot Watson non-self-righting lifeboat named The Brothers (ON 671) was placed at Workington, serving for 4 years until her retirement.
+In what would be her last assignment, already now 26-years-old, a 45-foot Watson-class non-self-righting lifeboat named The Brothers (ON 671) was placed at Workington, serving for four years until her retirement.
 She was replaced in February 1952 for just one year, by the former lifeboat, a slightly larger 45-foot 6in Watson non-self-righting lifeboat, named N. T. (ON 701), which was already 25-years-old when she arrived at Workington.
 The requested names of the donors, Eliza Norman and M. E. Thompson, were inscribed on a plaque inside the boat.